mbelarbi/bash_training/part9_loops.md

 		echo "$n"
 	done

-Looping other our array of numbers, if the number is not divisible by 2, we want to skip it, but not quit the entire loop.
+Looping over our array of numbers, if the number is not divisible by 2, we want to skip it, but not quit the entire loop.

 Exercise